-DWHR Placement LocF Supplies pre-heated water to both the fixture cold water 1.000 piping and the hot water heater potable supply piping Supplies pre-heated water to only the hot water heater 0.777 potable supply piping Supplies pre-heated water to only the fixture cold water 0.777 piping
+Tuble 1121212111(1) Edeation factors for B 111111 placement DWHR Placement LocF Supplies pre-heated water to both the fixture cold water 1.000 piping and the hot water heater potable supply piping Supplies pre-heated water to only the hot water heater 0.777 potable supply piping Supplies pre-heated water to only the fixture cold water 0.777 piping

-FixF = Fixture Factor where:
+FixF = Fixture Factor

-^{52 (}Normative Note) Attached Dwelling Units shall be modeled with a Standard (nonrecirculating) system, except for recirculating systems that are entirely within the Rated Home (i.e., an individual Townhouse).
+&lt;sup>43 (Normative Note) Attached Dwelling Units shall be modeled with a Standard (non-recirculating) system except for recirculating systems that are entirely within the Rated Home.
+For instance, an individual Townhouse.

-FixF = 1.0 if all of the showers in the home are

-connected to DWHR units.
+FixF = 1.0 if all of the showers in the home are connected to DWHR units

-FixF = 0.5 if there are 2 or more showers in the home

-and only 1 shower is connected to a DWHR
+FixF = 0.5 if there are 2 or more showers in the home and only 1 shower is connected to a DWHR unit.

-unit.

-4.2.2.5.2.11.2.4.2.2.6.2.11.2.
+4.2.2.5.2.11.2.
 Hot Water System Annual Energy Consumption

-Service hot water energy consumption shall be calculated using Approved Software Tools.
-The provisions of Section 04.2.2.6.1.4, Section 04.2.2.6.2.11 and Section 04.2.2.6.2.11.1 shall be followed to determine appropriate inputs to the calculations.
+Service hot water energy consumption shall be calculated using Approved Software Tools and the provisions of Section 4.2.2.5.1.4, Section 4.2.2.5.2.11 and Section 4.2.2.5.2.11.1 shall be followed to determine appropriate inputs to the calculations.